Ski Sled for Camping Trips Nov09

 6.the size of your packed dry bag is going to make it a tough pull if that is the real size of the load you are planning on puling.
 They do pull better if there is less bulk on the sled.

-I have used 5mm cord just because I had some laying around - probably could use something much lighter and same goes for straps on the sled.
+I have used 5mm cord just because I had some laying around – can use something much lighter (paracord)and same goes for straps on the sled.